 2014 took the Anza Society to Banamichi and Arizpe, Sonora.
 The Annual International Conference included the unveiling of two information panels produced by the organization, Ruta del Rio Sonora about Anza life and activities in Sonora.

-Returning to the US, the 20th International Conference was presented in Pueblo, Colorado.
+Returning to the US in 2015, the 20th International Conference was presented in Pueblo, Colorado.
 Site visits included a visit to possible locations of the decisive battle between Comanche Chief Cuerno Verde and Anza.
 The Alamos History Association hosted the 21st Annual International Conference of 2016 in Alamos, Sonora.
 The Association posted a wonderful report on their site.

 2017 brought about a visit to Calexico, California with the 22nd Annual International Conference held on the San Diego State University Imperial Valley Campus hosted by Associate Dean for Academic Affairs and author Carlos Herrera.
 For our 23rd Annual Conference in 2018, we visited Taos, New Mexico.
 Then in 2019, conference plans for our 24th Annual Conference were re-routed to Colorado Springs, Colorado instead of the originally planned Alamos, Sonora.